tyngw/markdown-table-editor/README.md

 ## Features

-- **Spreadsheet-like Interface**: Edit Markdown tables in a familiar grid view
+- **Spreadsheet-like Interface**: Edit Markdown tables in a familiar grid view with sticky headers and row numbers
 - **Enhanced Cell Editing**: Adaptive text input with automatic single-line/multi-line detection and cell-size fitting
 - **HTML Break Tag Support**: Automatic conversion of `<br/>` tags to line breaks for natural editing experience
+- **Intuitive Navigation**:
-- **Cell Navigation**: Use arrow keys, Tab, and Enter to navigate between cells
+  - Use arrow keys to navigate between cells
+  - **Enter** to start editing a cell
+  - **Esc** to confirm changes and exit editing
+  - **Tab** to move to next cell
+- **Standard Copy/Paste Support**: Full support for Ctrl+C, Ctrl+V, Ctrl+X, and other standard shortcuts during editing
+- **Always-Visible Headers**: Row numbers and column headers remain visible when scrolling for easy navigation
 - **Table Manipulation**: Add/delete rows and columns with intuitive context menus
 - **Context Menu Operations**: Right-click on row/column headers for precise insertion and deletion
 - **Clean Interface**: Simplified toolbar with status messages at the bottom for focused editing